 Seventh Street Books™ continues to develop favorite characters (such as Hugo Marston, Samuel Craddock, Eli Paxton, Mark Angelotti, and Mac McLellan) and discover and nurture new authors (including Mark Pryor, Robert Rotstein, Lynne Raimondo, and Terry Shames.)

 The name Seventh Street Books™ pays homage to the trailblazing influence of Edgar Allan Poe.
 Poe published “The Murders in the Rue Morgue”–

-considered by many to be the first detective story and an inspiration to later mystery fiction.
-The Edgar Allan Poe National Historic Site in Philadelphia is located in a preserved home once rented by the author on North Seventh Street.
+considered by many to be the first detective story and an inspiration to later mystery fiction—while living in Philadelphia, Pennsylvania.
+The Edgar Allan Poe National Historic Site there is located in a preserved home once rented by the author on North Seventh Street.

+Prometheus Books first entered the genre fiction market in March 2005 when it launched Pyr®, a science fiction and fantasy imprint.
 Founded in 1969, Prometheus Books has a back catalog of nearly 2,500 books and produces an average of 110 new titles each year across four lines:

 Prometheus Books, Humanity Books, Pyr®, and Seventh Street Books™.